timching/Sylius/UPGRADE-2.0.md

 -               model: App\Entity\Payment\GatewayConfig
 ```

-* API firewalls have been renamed and user checkers have been configured on firewalls
+* API firewalls have been renamed and user checkers have been configured on them
   with `security.user_checker.chain.<firewall>` service:

 ```diff